 This message of despair is found everywhere.
 The American Diabetes Association proclaims point-blank on its website that, “Fact: For most people, type 2 diabetes is a progressive disease”.
 Diabetes Australia carries a similar despondent message for patients.
 It says, “Over time most people with type 2 diabetes will also need tablets and many will also need insulin.
 It is important to note that this is just the natural progression of the disease”.

-These organizations, supposed to represent the interests of diabetics, all pronounce that progression of this disease is both natural and normal.
+These organizations, supposed to represent the interests of people with diabetes, all pronounce that progression of this disease is both natural and normal.
 ‘Progression’ here is a euphemism for the blindness, kidney failure, amputations, infections, heart attacks, cancer and stroke that accompany late stage type 2 diabetes.
 With this message, the health professionals spread learned helplessness to patients.
 “Abandon hope, all ye who enter”, they roar.

 But there is a major problem with these edicts of hopelessness.
 They are simply not true.
 They are only lies.
 Type 2 diabetes is actually a reversible, curable dietary disease.
 Further, I can prove it to you quite easily.

 Bariatric surgery is devoted to developing procedures designed to help patients lose weight.
 The earliest endeavor to surgically cure obesity was to simply wire the jaws shut.
 The logic is obvious, if not very imaginative.
 This treatment though was ultimately unsuccessful.
 Patients could still drink fluids, and enough high calorie sugary drinks derailed weight loss.
 Dental infections and vomiting were also insurmountable problems.

 Dr. Payne ushered in the modern age of weight loss surgery in 1963 with the jejuno-colic bypass operation.
 He had developed this operation after observing that patients who lost their small bowel for other reasons, such as trauma or tumors, would lose significant amounts of weight.
 The stomach is untouched, but instead, the small bowel, which absorbs most of the ingested nutrients, is completely bypassed.
 Food was rerouted from the stomach directly to the colon.
 As expected, patients lost significant amounts of weight.